Understanding D2 Steel Properties: A Guide for Your Cold Work Applications

 - As-Quenched: Typically 60-65 HRC, varying with the specific heat treatment.

 - Tempered: Hardness changes with tempering temperature.
-For instance, about 61 HRC after tempering at 205°C (400°F), and it drops as the temperature goes up.
-A typical working hardness is 60-62 HRC.
+For example, D2 steel’s hardness decreases from approximately 61 HRC when tempered at 205°C (400°F) to around 55 HRC at 425°C (800°F).
+The typical working hardness range is often 60-62 HRC.

 - Annealed: Generally around 220-255 HB.